heroku/salesforce-buildpack/README.md

-# force-com-buildpack
+# salesforce-buildpack

-Expects to find your metadata and package.xml in salesforce/src.
+Expects to find your source and metadata in <artifactDir>.